 What Size Generator Do I Need?

-Generators are sized by kW or Kilowatts— the greater the kW rating, the more items you can power.
-A generator manufacturer will indicate precisely how many circuits you can power with a specific generator in the product information.
-This way, you can select only the items you want to power the most.
-For example, a 7.5kW home standby generator may power eight circuits, while an 11kW generator might power 16 circuits.
-If your home has less than 16 circuits, you’ll have real whole-house backup power.
+Generators are sized by kW (Kilowatts) — the greater the kW rating, the more items you can power.
+A generator manufacturer will indicate how many circuits you can power with a specific generator in the product information.

-After your generator has been installed on your property, the first step is to have a licensed plumber make the fuel connection, such as one from Nick’s Plumbing and Air Conditioning.
+After your generator has been installed, the first step is to have a licensed plumber make the fuel connection, such as a professional from Nick’s Plumbing & AC.

-As the temperatures slowly warm and Houstonians begin to forget the power outages of storm Uri, don’t lose sight of the importance of investing in a standby generator.
-Sure, we may not experience that type of extreme cold again in our lifetimes.
-But the seven-day power outages that are so common after hurricanes most of us know well.
-Let Uri be a reminder that now’s the time to research and invest in a natural gas generator, and Nick’s Plumbing and AC can help with the gas installation.
+As the temperatures slowly warm and Houstonians begin to forget about the storm’s power outages, don’t lose sight of the importance of investing in a standby generator.
+Sure, we may not experience that type of extreme cold again in our lifetimes, but when we do have inclement weather, you can be confident that your family’s routine won’t be disrupted.